Raavanan (2010 film): Controversy

 It was agreed the film would be screened in Bangalore across 21 screens.
 When both the versions were screened in more centres, the Karnataka Film Chamber of Commerce (KFCC) approached the court.
 The film chamber banned the exhibition completely.
 The Competition Commission of India (CCI), in an interim order, stayed the chamber ban and permitted Reliance Big Entertainment Limited (RBEL) to exhibit the film in 36 cinemas.
 This order was to be in effect till 22 June 2010.

 The film also created a furore in Sri Lanka.
-Since Amitabh Bachchan, Abhishek and Aishwarya boycotted the IIFA awards that was held in Sri Lanka, the film release was protested and theatres were torched.
+Since Amitabh Bachchan, Abhishek and Aishwarya boycotted (protests against the Sri Lankan Civil War) the IIFA awards that was held in Sri Lanka, the film release was protested and theatres were torched.
 Films of those who attended IIFA in Sri Lanka were banned in Tamil Nadu.

 Accolades

 Raavanan was one among the films shortlisted for India's submission to the Academy Awards.
 V. Manikandan was nominated for Best Cinematography award in the Asia Pacific Screen Awards (APSA).
 The film was praised by Indian politician Muthuvel Karunanidhi.
 The film was added to the Austrian Film Museum.
 Peter Heins was nominated at the World Stunt Awards.